Travelling from Medellin to Salento? Awesome, Salento was our favorite place in Colombia and you’ll love it!

 - Manizales to Salento – 2 hours

-We detail public transportation options from Armenia to Salento below, but from the Airport you’re probably best arranging a transfer to save time.
+We detail public transportation options from Armenia to Salento below, a small town 30 minutes to the east, but from the Airport you’re probably best arranging a transfer to save time.

 When we first made this journey a few years ago, there were no flights.
 The only bus options were a mini-van style direct service that departs 6 times a day or a more luxury indirect bus via Armenia.

 In 2020 things are a lot easier we’re pleased to report.
-There direct bus from Medellin to Salento is no longer a minivan – but a fully fledged coach with plenty of room for bags, seats allocated upon purchase, wifi, power plugs and a bathroom.
+The direct bus is no longer a minivan – but a fully fledged coach with plenty of room for bags, seats allocated upon purchase, wifi, power plugs and a bathroom.

 None of these features existed in the minivans which made the direct journeys on our first trip, so we opted for a luxury indirect bus via Armenia.
 This indirect bus is still an option today, and operates as a useful back up in the event you don’t get a ticket on one of the four direct bus services each day.